Skip to content

 Border Around Training Area

 Some gym owners choose to use contrasting colours to differentiate between training space and safe spaces used for walkways.
 Usually, the inside is a lighter colour than the border, and both colours are typically taken from the gym logo.
-This style can be incredibly helpful for larger gyms with two metres of room between the walls and the training area.
+This style can be incredibly helpful for larger gyms with two meters of room between the walls and the training area.

 A border also allows for spectators to gather around the periphery of the training centre without disrupting the training session.
 A vividly coloured border can signal to those who are not involved in the training session where they can stand, allowing the coach leading the session to not waste any time in needless explanations.